 Thresholds Performance Measure What does it show?
-Requires Improvement Good Outstanding High Risk Cases: · Number of high risk cases escalated High risk cases are identified and being reviewed Private Fostering and Connected Persons: Percentage of Reg 24 assessments presented to the fostering panel in statutory timescales (audit measure) The correct process is being followed within timescale for connected persons 80-89 90-94 95-100 Number of assessments where Private Fostering is identified as a factor Private Fostering is identified Number of open Private Fostering cases Private Fostering is identified Percentage of Private Fostering cases visited in timescales Visits for Private Fostering cases are timely 80-89 90-94 95-100 Percentage of Private Fostering cases were delay is identified Delays for children and young people are identified and challenged in order to reduce this 21-25 11-20 0-10 Percentage of Private Fostering cases that are reviewed by the ADM within 45 working days of notification Private Fostering cases are appropriately overseen within timescale.
+Requires Improvement Good Outstanding High Risk Cases: Number of high risk cases escalated High risk cases are identified and being reviewed Private Fostering and Connected Persons: Percentage of Reg 24 assessments presented to the fostering panel in statutory timescales (audit measure) The correct process is being followed within timescale for connected persons 80-89 90-94 95-100 Number of assessments where Private Fostering is identified as a factor Private Fostering is identified Number of open Private Fostering cases Private Fostering is identified Percentage of Private Fostering cases visited in timescales Visits for Private Fostering cases are timely 80-89 90-94 95-100 Percentage of Private Fostering cases were delay is identified Delays for children and young people are identified and challenged in order to reduce this 21-25 11-20 0-10 Percentage of Private Fostering cases that are reviewed by the ADM within 45 working days of notification Private Fostering cases are appropriately overseen within timescale.
 80-89 90-94 95-100 Care leavers who are homeless: Number of care leavers recorded as homeless Number of care leavers who are homeless or in unsuitable accommodation Percentage of care leavers in homeless accommodation that have an appropriate risk assessment which references the risk presented by older residents Risk assessments are being completed which consider the risks from other residents in order to protect young people 80-89 90-94 95-100

-Qualitative Information Feedback from Children and Young People, Parents and Carers Feedback from Staff Audit - shows that regulations are Audits and CIN&CP Feedback Survey - Practice and Performance Workshop - Staff complied with, risks are managed and shows children, young people and are clear on regulations for connected children and young people are effectively parents feel they have received a good persons and feel supported by oversight supported and don't experience delays service that has helped them and support on complex cases
+Qualitative Information Feedback from Children and Young People, Parents and Carers Feedback from Staff Audit- shows that regulations are Audits and CIN&CP Feedback Survey - Practice and Performance Workshop - Staff complied with, risks are managed and shows children, young people and are clear on regulations for connected children and young people are effectively parents feel they have received a good persons and feel supported by oversight supported and don't experience delays service that has helped them and support on complex cases

 Priority: Senior management oversight of the impact of services on children and young people Recommendation: 13.
 Ensure audit arrangements have a sharper focus on looked after children (paragraph 140).
-Story behind the recommendation: The audit programme was focused around the performance and quality of services for child in need and child protection, as these services had been inadequate.
-What 'good' looks like: All services are rigorously quality assured and findings are used to drive improvement.
+Story behind the recommendation: • The audit programme was focused around the performance and quality of services for child in need and child protection, as these services had been inadequate.
+What 'good' looks like: • All services are rigorously quality assured and findings are used to drive improvement.
 Lead for delivery: Children and Families Senior Leadership Team

-Ref Action Review date Lead 13.1 Extend the practice coaching audit programme to reflect the practice standards for cared for children's services COMPLETED Aug 2015 Kate Rose, Head of Children's Safeguarding Practice Coaching Audits, including cared for children's services, to be Dec 2015 Kate Rose, Head of Children's 13.2 reported to the LSCB Board Dec 2013 Safeguarding
+Ref Action Review date Lead 13.1 Extend the practice coaching audit programme to reflect the practice standards for cared for children's services COMPLETED Aug 2015 Kate Rose, Head of Children's Safeguarding 13.2 Practice Coaching Audits, including cared for children's services, to be reported to the LSCB Board Dec 2015 Kate Rose, Head of Children's Safeguarding

-Qualitative Information Feedback from Children People, Parents and Audit- demonstrates improvem services for cared for children an people.
-Audits to include a minima audits per Practice Manager each Children's Social Care audits per 20 practice coaching audits per Audits and CIN&CP Feedb shows children, young p parents feel they have rec service that has helps people and supported to improve their practice for cared for children and young people
+Qualitative Information Feedback from Children and Young People, Parents and Carers Feedback from Staff Audit- demonstrates improvements to services for cared for children and young people.
+Audits to include a minimum of 2 audits per Practice Manager each month, 2 Children's Social Care audits per cycle and 20 practice coaching audits per quarter Audits and CIN&CP Feedback Survey - shows children, young people and parents feel they have received a good service that has helped them Practice Coaching Audits - Staff feel supported to improve their practice for cared for children and young people